cameronwickes/matrix-automation/README.md

 </p>

 <p align="center">
-  An <b>Ansible role</b> for automating the installation and configuration of a <b>Matrix Synapse</b> server to create secure organisational communication channels.
+  An <b>Ansible</b> role for automating the installation and configuration of a <b>Matrix Synapse</b> server to create secure organisational communication channels.
 </p>

 <br/>